selinon/selinon/docs.source/start.rst

         configuration: 'put your configuration for Storage2 here'

-See :ref:`yaml-conf` section for more details.
+See :ref:`yaml` section for more details.